-Our farm in Edmonston is the anchor of ECO City Farms’ many programs.
-We grow vegetables, raise ducks for eggs and keep bees on our one-acre farm that currently includes five hoop houses, located at 4913 Crittenden Street, Edmonston, Maryland 20781.
+Our farm in Edmonston is the anchor of many of ECO City Farms’ programs.
+We grow vegetables, raise ducks and keep bees on our one-acre farm that currently includes five hoop houses, located at 4913 Crittenden Street, Edmonston, Maryland 20781.

 How We Grow

 We choose to go beyond organic farming.
-Our produce is grown without any chemical fertilizers nor do we use any petro-based or non-organic treatments, herbicides, pesticides, or fungicides of any kind.
+Our produce is grown without any chemical fertilizers nor do we use any chemical-based or non-organic treatments, herbicides, pesticides, or fungicides of any kind.
 We practice no-till farming and only purchase non-GMO, organic seeds from small seed producers.
-Our philosophy is that a healthy (alive) soil produces healthy plants that are resilient to pest and disease.
-We borrow from the principles of permaculture and biodynamic agriculture, but we aren’t really about the labels, just growing the healthiest food possible without sacrificing our environment.
+Our philosophy is that a healthy, living soil produces healthy plants that are resilient to pest and disease.
+We use the principles of permaculture and biodynamic agriculture, but we aren’t really about the labels, just growing the healthiest food possible without sacrificing our environment.
 Our use of low-cost hoop houses help us control growing conditions, giving us the opportunity to grow year-round.
 This approach to growing is not reliant on purchased farm inputs such as nutrients or pesticides, and has shown, in other successful urban farms, to provide an abundant and safe supply of high quality and high value products.